skarb/skarb/README.md

  - A C compiler (GCC and Clang will do fine)
  - Ruby >= 1.9.2
- - Ruby gems: rspec, ruby\_parser, simplecov
+ - The ruby\_parser gem
  - GLib >= 2.24.1
  - The Boehm-Demers-Weiser garbage collector >= 7.1
  - gperf

+Optional development dependencies are two Ruby gems: rspec and simplecov.

 If you've downloaded Skarb from the VCS you need to set the build system up.
 Begin with the following command.